-The current communications infrastructure industry is marked by the growing demand for and use of bandwidth-intensive devices and applications, such as smart devices, real-time and online streaming video, cloud-based applications, social media and mobile broadband.
+The current communications infrastructure industry is marked by the growing demand for and use of bandwidthintensive devices and applications, such as smart devices, real-time and online streaming video, cloud-based applications, social media and mobile broadband.
 This growth in consumption requires the support of robust communications infrastructure, of which fiber networks and communications towers are critical components.
-Substantial investments have been made in recent years in fiber networks, lit services and colocation facilities to keep pace with this rapidly evolving business sector, communications infrastructure continues to increase in priority and economic importance.
-We believe this considerable demand creates tremendous opportunities for us as an acquirer and operator and as a funding source for operator seeking to capitalize on these trends through build outs and acquisitions of infrastructure assets.
+Substantial investments have been made in recent years in fiber networks, lit services and colocation facilities to keep pace with the increased bandwidth use of both enterprise- and consumer-end users.
+As companies attempt to keep pace with this rapidly evolving business sector, communications infrastructure continues to increase in priority and economic importance.
+We believe this considerable demand creates tremendous opportunities for us as an acquirer and operator and as a funding source for operators seeking to capitalize on these trends through build outs and acquisitions of infrastructure assets.